reisner/nlp_api/README.md

 # README #

 Basic NLP analysis using a variety of libraries.
 Returns document sentiment, keywords, and entities.
+Can return sentiment per keyword and per entity.

+Also can be used to set up an API web server.

 ### Usage ###